-Figure 5: False positive rates of different Bloom Filter schemes with memory block size of B=256 bits and variable load r.
-SINGLE and MHT use overflow fraction $\gamma\approx0.5\%$.
+Fig. 4.
+False positive rate of different Bloom Filter schemes with memory block size of 256 bits and different values of r.
+SINGLE and MHT use overflow fraction $\gamma=0.49\%$.
+In larger value of r, MHT achieves better FPR than SINGLE by two order of magnitude better, albeit with 20% more memory accesses on average.